What is biomass energy?

 - When your ability to bring new/more traffic onto the site is limited

-- When fuel supply is expensive and/or uncertain
+- When energy supply is expensive and/or uncertain

 Although fuel should be the starting point for installing or retrofitting a biomass boiler, unfortunately, it often lacks consideration.
 Fuel should be analysed throughout the entire lifecycle of a boiler: from the design and specification phase, throughout installation and commissioning, to regular operations, optimization, and maintenance.